Covid 19 coronavirus: Event Impressions tells Government committee events sector needs urgent cash injection

 The committee is made up of MPs and is an inquiry into the Government's response to the Covid-19 pandemic.

-Alexander and his wife Jacqui have built up the Rotorua-based event company over the past 18 years to be a thriving business that is involved in more than 200 events throughout the country a year.
+Alexander and his wife Jacqui have built up the Rotorua-based event company over the past 18 years to be a thriving business that is involved in more than 200 annual events throughout the country.
 It employs five people with a team of up to 20 casual workers who do event design and styling including event decor, event flowers, event linen, event furniture and event management expertise.

 He said while his businesses had shredded its costs as much as possible and was working on other ideas to "pivot" its services, the future of their businesses as well as others in the sector would depend on what was offered immediately for businesses in the Budget.